Roy Harryman Roy Harryman

 • Overview

 This 100-acre conservation area in rural Cass County preserves a tract of native prairie as well as surrounding forested areas.
 It’s a quiet and remote escape into nature.
 The closest community is Freeman, Mo.
 Because of its size, this area is probably not a destination in and of itself.
 However, it’s an excellent stop if you are in the area or exploring other natural areas.
+The best time to visit is after leaf off, when overgrowth, poison ivy and ticks are minimized.

 • Length There is a short trail from a rustic parking lot that cuts through the forest and ends where the prairie begins.
 There is plenty of room to wander.